Mask Defog Options: Science, Safety, and Stream2Sea

 A foggy mask can turn a good dive into a frustrating one.
-Even in the clearest water, your experience depends on your ability to see through your mask.
-Fog is preventable, but the solution you choose matters.
-Not all defogs are equally effective, environmentally safe, or appropriate for dive use.
+Even in clear water, your experience depends on being able to see through the lens.
+Fog is preventable, but the solution you choose matters for reliability, eye comfort, and the environment.

 What Causes Mask Fog?

 Fogging happens when warm, humid air from your face condenses on the cooler mask lens.
-If nothing breaks the surface tension of those droplets, they form a fine mist and scatter light.
-A proper defog works by reducing that surface tension, allowing moisture to spread in a clear, even layer.
+If nothing breaks the surface tension of those droplets, they form a fine mist that scatters light.
+A proper defog reduces surface tension so moisture spreads in a clear, even layer.

 Option 1: Spit